 - Prepare Yourself

 - Special Guitar Picks

 - Does Playing Guitar Help Arthritis?

-- Ways to Reduce Joint Pain Playing Guitar
+- How to Reduce Joint Pain from Playing Guitar

 - Playing Guitar with Arthritis – Conclusion